 For, indeed, biryani can be a way of life if not a religion in itself.

 Rather, we’re trying

-Our best to remain on our feet.
+Our best to stay afoot.

 We still don’t know